skanikasaini6/KDD_Project/README.md

 ***Business Understanding:***

 Our dataset is focused on predicting weekly sales from data collected from 45 Walmart stores.
 There are different predictors that can have an effect on our target variable.
 Usually, during holidays people go out more for grocery shopping, so sales are expected to increase during those holiday weeks.
 We explored what kind of correlations does this particular predictor have on our target variables.
-One of the most interesting insights in the dataset to look at was how markdowns play a role with the weekly sales.
+One of the most interesting insights in the dataset to dwelve into was how markdowns play a role with the weekly sales.
 Markdowns are nothing but promotional sales for different time periods.
 Naturally the sales for these time period is going to be higher and will profit the stores.

 ***Data Understanding:***